-This colorful chickpea salad is full of Mediterranean flavor.
-I love loading up my salads with vibrant ingredients and this crunchy salad is both visually appealing and filling.
+This colorful and crunchy chickpea salad is full of Mediterranean-inspired flavor.
+I love loading up my salads with vibrant ingredients that are visually appealing, nourishing and filling.

-I originally created this recipe for my Autumn Cleanse guide.
-It is one that always surprises people, so if you're on the fence about this salad give it a try!
+I originally created this recipe for my Plant-Based Cleanse.
+It is one salad that always surprises people, so if you’re on the fence about salads loaded with toppings, I’m ready to change your mind.

 The Key to the Perfect Dressing